ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Size - 20 GB to 24 TB
 * Performance - 0.25, 2, 4, or 10 IOPS/GB.
 The 10 IOPS/GB performance level is limited to a maximum capacity of 4 TB per file share.
 * Individual configuration of file shares

-   (NSX-V only) If you choose the NFS option, one 2 TB and four IOPS/GB file share for management components are ordered.
-   {: note}

 #### vSAN storage
 {: #vc_vcenterserveroverview-vsan-storage}